- Products

 Building a Positive Reputation:

-A committed grant and aid assessment partner will care about the effectiveness of your software and the reputation of your school.
+A committed financial aid management partner will care about the effectiveness of your software and the reputation of your school.
 They’ll help you demonstrate a commitment to providing access, which will convey a favorable message and foster community relationships.

 A Partner Minimizes Risk: